trentrand/Patient-Care/README.md

 *	password: a

 * From the admin account new accounts of admin, doctor, or patient type can be made for further testing

-### Documentation

-Patient Care documentation is hosted in the wiki.
-If there is an inaccuracy in the documentation, please open a new issue.

 ### Todo's